 Listed below are some overall characteristics of different types of periodical publications to consider.
-For more detailed descriptions of various forms of periodicals, go to Periodicals by Type.

 Academic journals publish scholarly and peer-reviewed (also known as refereed) articles.
 The most important characteristic of scholarly articles that separates them from general or popular ones is that their data and information have been extensively checked and documented.
 If a scholarly article has been peer-reviewed, that means it has gone through a process in which a panel board of experts (usually other academics) have reviewed its contents and decided it was suitable for publication.
 Examples of scholarly journals include JAMA, New England Journal of Medicine, Science and the Harvard Business Review.

 - Academic journals contain extensive, lengthy and detailed articles.

 - Articles are written by specialists and experts doing original research within a particular field of study.

 - Articles are reviewed and evaluated by other specialist in the field before they are published.